edstott/EEE1labs/skills/section1.md

 You can make connections to the Orangepip by pushing wires into the holes (terminals) in black connector strips on the sides of the module.
 Cut 30mm lengths of red and black wire and remove approximately 6mm of insulation from each end using the wire stripping tool.
-Look for terminals labelled '5V' and 'GND' --- these are the terminals of the built-in 5V voltage source.
+Look for terminals labelled '5V' and 'GND' — these are the terminals of the built-in 5V voltage source.
 Push a red wire into the 5V terminal and a black wire into one of the GND terminals.

 It's always a good idea to check a power supply or voltage source is working correctly before using it each time.
 It is surprisingly common to find a non-functioning circuit caused by a lack of power.
 You can check by using your multimeter.

-As shown in the multimeter video, turn the selector switch to the DC voltage position `(V \textdirectcurrent{})` and plug in the test leads to the sockets marked VΩmAμA (red) and COM (black).
+As shown in the multimeter video, turn the selector switch to the DC voltage position (V⎓) and plug in the test leads to the sockets marked VΩmAμA (red) and COM (black).
 Hold the red test probe to the red wire (5V terminal) and the black test probe to the black wire (GND terminal).
-The multimeter display should show a value of around 5V - a tolerance of ±5% is acceptable since both the voltage source and the multimeter might be slightly inaccurate.
+The multimeter display should show a value of around 5V — a tolerance of ±5% is acceptable since both the voltage source and the multimeter might be slightly inaccurate.

 Disconnect the 7.5V power supply when you have finished so the Orangepip is not powered while you make changes to the circuit.